How exactly do you say fork in Italian?

 So if you like eating, you are a good fork in Italian! 😉

-And that’s it, now you know how to say fork in Italian!
+And that’s the end of our lesson on how to say fork in Italian!

-❤️ If you liked this lesson on how do you say fork in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say fork in Italian, consider sharing it with your social media friends who are also studying Italian.